 Until I get my hands on a ham factory, I won't know the answer.
-Suffice it to say, tasters preferred bone-in hams—the presence of a bone had an even greater influence on tasting results than water content.
+Suffice it to say, tasters liked bone-in ham best—the presence of a bone had an even greater influence on tasting results than water content.

 Q: What about those hams that come in cans?
 Are they really ham?[top]

-The other type of boneless ham is the one you'll find packed into flip-top cans.
+The other type of boneless ham is the one you'll find packed into a flip-top can.
 These are made by pressing together scraps of cured pork, hence their mottled, perfectly symmetrical appearance.
 They are best avoided.
-Bland (and freaky looking), with a spongy, spam-like texture and oddly cratered surface, these slices sat cold and lonely on the tasting table all day while the other hams were gobbled up, garnering not much more than the occasional withering look.
+Bland (and freaky-looking), with a spongy, Spam-like texture and oddly cratered surface, these slices sat cold and lonely on the tasting table all day while the other hams were gobbled up, garnering not much more than the occasional withering look.

 Q: Hams have a shank end and a butt end.
 Which is better?[top]

-Q: Are there advantages or disadvantages to buying a spiral cut vs. an uncut ham?[top]
+Q: Are there advantages or disadvantages to buying a spiral-cut versus an uncut ham?[top]

-Spiral cut hams come pre-sliced.
+Spiral-cut hams come presliced.
 All you have to do is make one simple lateral cut, and the meat comes peeling off in thin layers.
-A whole ham, on the other hand, requires some degree of butchery skills.
-Whole hams have the advantage that they are less prone to drying out when cooking, but to be honest, if you're careful about the way you cook it, a spiral-sliced ham will be just fine.
-I usually opt for spiral cut hams.
+A whole ham, on the other hand, requires some degree of butchery skill.
+Whole hams have the advantage of being less prone to drying out when cooking, but to be honest, if you're careful about the way you cook it, a spiral-sliced ham will be just fine.
+I usually opt for spiral-cut hams.

 Q: How do I cook a city ham?[top]

-Just like beef, chicken, or any other meat, hams can overcook, leaving them dry and stringy.
-Since they're already cooked through, your only goal is to heat it to an appropriate serving temperature.
-I usually aim for around 120°F. You could just throw it in a 250°F oven and hope for the best, but the edges of the spiral slices inevitably dry out.
-Much better is to wrap it in aluminum foil or place it in an oven bag to help it retain moisture before setting it in the oven cut-side-down.
+Just like beef, chicken, or any other meat, hams can overcook, which leaves them dry and stringy.
+Since they're already cooked through, your only goal is to heat yours to an appropriate serving temperature.
+I usually aim for around 120°F (49°C).
+You could just throw it in a 250°F (120°C) oven and hope for the best, but the edges of the spiral slices inevitably dry out.
+Much better is to wrap it in aluminum foil or place it in an oven bag to help it retain moisture before setting it in the oven cut side down.
 Use a thermometer to check for doneness.
-It should take around 2 1/2 hours.
+It should take around two and a half hours.

 Want to go one step further?
-Cook it in a sous-vide water bath.
-Hams that come prepackaged in cryovacked bags can be cooked directly in their packaging.
+Cook the ham in a sous vide water bath.
+Hams that come packaged in Cryovacked bags can be cooked directly in their packaging.

-Don't have a sous-vide cooker like The Anova Circulator?
+Don't have a sous vide cooker?
 No problem.
-Use our beer cooler sous vide hack: place your ham in an oven bag, squeeze out the air and tie off the end, then place the whole thing in a large cooler set in a convenient place to reach your sink.
-Fill the cooler with hot water from the tap, adding boiling water as necessary to top it off to around 130°F. Seal the cooler and let it sit in a warm spot for at least four hours and up to six or eight depending on the size.
-Every so often, check the temperature to make sure it's hovering about 130°F, adding more boiling water as necessary to keep it hot.
+Use our beer cooler sous vide hack: Place your ham in an oven bag, squeeze out the air and tie off the end, then place the whole thing in a large cooler set in a place from which you can conveniently reach your sink.
+Fill the cooler with hot water from the tap, adding boiling water as necessary to top it off to around 130°F (54°C).
+Seal the cooler and let it sit in a warm spot for at least four hours and up to six or eight, depending on the size.
+Every so often, check the temperature to make sure it's hovering around 130°F, adding more boiling water as necessary to keep it hot.
 You'll end up with the moistest ham you've ever had.